fajarsajid/business-case/README.md

 - Which customers are at risk of churn?
 - How can the business increase repeat purchases?

 ---
+Business Questions
+The project addresses the following key business questions:
+How is revenue trending over time?
+Who are the most valuable customers?
+Which customers are at risk of churn?
+How can the business increase repeat purchases and customer lifetime value?
+---

 ## 🧱 Tech Stack